Bachelor of Science in Nursing (Collaborative Program with Canadore College)

-- Test of English as a Foreign Language (TOEFL): Minimum score of 86 (iBT) with no score below 20 in any section.
-The Nipissing University TOEFL institution code is #3614
+- Test of English as a Foreign Language (TOEFL): Minimum score of 83 (iBT) with a minimum score of 20 in Reading, Listening and Writing, and a minimum score of 22 in Speaking.
+The Nipissing University TOEFL institution code is #3614.

-- Pearson Test of English (PTE) Academic: Minimum overall score of 55 with a minimum score of 55 in writing.
+- Pearson Test of English (PTE) Academic: Minimum overall score of 58 with a minimum score of 58 in each section.

 - Completion of an International Baccalaureate (IB) diploma with a minimum score of 5 or better in HL or SL English A: Literature or HL or SL English A: Language and Literature.

 - Graduate from a regionally accredited US secondary school and achieve a minimum score of 4 or better in Advanced Placement (AP) English Language & Composition or English Literature & Composition.